MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-areas-overview.md

 ---
-title: Service to cash business process areas
+title: The service to cash business process area broken down into several business process areas
 description: Get an overview for each of the business process areas in the service to cash end-to-end business process flow in Dynamics 365 solutions. ms.date: 01/11/2024 ms.topic: conceptual